 - Seek medical attention, especially if you don’t know whether the dog has been vaccinated.

-If you have recently suffered from a dog bite, contact Nuttall Coleman and Drandell today.
+If you have recently suffered from a dog bite, contact Nuttall and Coleman today.
 As experienced personal injury lawyers in Fresno, CA, we’re ready to give you the representation you deserve.
 We are dedicated to helping our clients get the most favorable outcome possible.
 Contact us today.